OSInside/kiwi/doc/source/commands/system_build.rst

   specify package to add(install).
 The option can be specified multiple times

---add-repo=<source,type,alias,priority>
+--add-repo=<source,type,alias,priority,imageinclude>

   Add a new repository to the existing repository setup in the XML description.
-This option can be specified multiple times
+This option can be specified multiple times.
+  For details about the provided option values see the **--set-repo** information below

 --allow-existing-root